 Baflipara et al. (2023) studied the socio-economic profile of fish farmers in Anand district of Gujarat.
-The results revealed that majority of fish farmers belongs to the age group above 50 years, with low education level.
+The results revealed that majority of fish farmers belong to the age group above 50 years, with low education level.
 Most of the fish farmers had lower size of pond holding (0.00 ha - 2.00 ha).
-Majority of the farmers in the study area had 11 to 20 years of experience which might be reason that majority of the farmers are of higher age group having more (more than 10 years) experience.
+Majority of the farmers in the study area had 11 to 20 years of experience which might be reason that majority of the farmers are of higher age group having more than 10 years of experience.
 Out of the total respondents, 81.25 per cent were male and 18.75 per cent were female.

 Samal et al. (2022) analysed the marketing of freshwater fish (rohu) in Cuttack district of Odisha.
 The results showed that there were three marketing channels viz., Channel-I (producer to consumer), Channel-II (producer, wholesaler, retailer and consumer) and Channel-III (producer, trader, wholesaler, retailer and consumer).
 The marketable surplus for Rohu in the study area was found to be 20.14, 21.05 and 21.1 quintals per hectare constituting (95.36%), (94.95%) and (94.03%) to their total Rohu production.
 Producer’s share in consumer’s rupee was highest in Channel-I (97.6%) followed by Channel-II and Channel-III.
 While Channel-I was found to be more efficient than Channel-II (10.40%) and Channel-III (6.3%).

-Das et al. (2023) carried out study on the price spread and marketing efficiency of different supply chain of inland fishes in Alappuzha district of Kerala.
+Das et al. (2023) carried out a study on the price spread and marketing efficiency of different supply chain of inland fishes in Alappuzha district of Kerala.
 Three different marketing channels were categorized as Channel-I (producer to consumer), Channel-II (producer, retailer and consumer) and Channel-III (producer, wholesaler, retailer and consumer).
 The results revealed that producer’s share in consumer’s rupee was highest for marketing Channel-I (100%) followed by Channel-II and Channel-III.
-The retailers were the key actor in both the Channel-II and Channel-III, as they were the one who incurred more marketing costs and received highest marketing margin as well.
+The retailers were the key actors in both the Channel-II and Channel-III, as they were the ones who incurred more marketing costs and received highest marketing margin as well.
 The transportation charge (25.79%) was the major cost which incurred by the wholesalers whereas for the retailers it was expenses on ice and carry boxes (21.83%).
-The study concluded that except direct channel, the Supply Chain-II was more efficient than the Supply Chain-III.
+The study concluded that except direct channel, the marketing channel-II was more efficient than the marketing channel-III.

 METHODOLOGY

 The middle Gujarat region was selected purposively for the study as it contributes 59.87 per cent of the total inland fish production in Gujarat during the year 2020-21.
 Two districts namely Anand and Kheda were selected purposively due to their significant contribution to inland fish production in this region.
 Anand and Borsad taluka from Anand district, while Nadiad and Mahudha taluka from Kheda district were selected purposively for the study on the basis of the highest number of ponds.
 For the analysis of marketing cost, marketing margin and price spread, five market intermediaries each from the wholesaler, itinerant trader and retailer were selected after identifying the prevailing marketing channels in the study area.
 Thus, a total of 15 market functionaries were purposively selected based on their active involvement and a minimum of 2-3 years of experience in inland fish marketing to ensure relevant information for the study.
-A pre-tested interview schedule was used for data collection to ensure clarity and reliability of the responses, as it allows necessary modifications based on initial feedback, which can be incorporated into the final version of the interview schedule.
+A pre-tested interview schedule was used to ensure clarity and reliability of the responses, as it allows necessary modifications based on initial feedback, which can be incorporated into the final version of the interview schedule.
 Primary data were collected through pre-tested interview schedules from the respondents during January to March 2024.

 Socio-Economic Profile